 On Kareem’s farewell tour Bill Livingston confessed “enough of us saps changed our votes to deny Kareem the award by 4-3 count.”

 In my eyes, Kareem has 3 (2 in the Lakers era) and Magic has 2.
 And throughout 3/5 of those Lakers’ titles, he was the most important player regardless of finals MVP recognition.
-If you asked Magic, I think he would happily agree.
+Magic and Head Coach Pat Riley have been quoted agreeing with this.
 Isaiah Thomas (of the Bad Boys Pistons) recently came out acknowledging that he believes Kareem is the Greatest of All Time.
 He noted that Kareem’s prolonged production was the key.
-The aspect that Isaiah (and his teammates) would find unbelievable is that they still had to double team and scheme against Kareem when he was 40!
+The aspect that he (and his teammates) would find unbelievable is that they still had to double team and scheme against Kareem when he was 40!

 This leads us into the final point.
 Championships.
 The VERY CLEAR barrier between being considered a top 10 player and maybe a top 20-25 player.
 Ask Karl Malone and Charles Barkley.
 They have the statistics and achievements that make their resume look pristine, but the lack of any titles leaves a bad taste in their mouths (especially Mailman).

 Best player on 6 of them

 Obviously championships aren’t everything, but their weight on the ‘GOAT criteria’ is quite substantial.
 Finals MVPs are often heavily weighted too which makes sense.
 The ability to adapt and shine at the biggest and brightest stage definitely matters.
 But at the same time, the award is based on a 4-7 game span where you get critiqued and doesn’t represent the contributions of the other 97-ish games that season.
 An example, Magic in ’82 had a better 6 games in the NBA finals but Kareem was more valuable for the season prior to that round.